How often do you promise to rise early the next day, only to end up snoozing the alarm umpteen times?

 4. Watch What You Eat

 Eat healthy not just before bed, but the entire day.
 Eat the right combination of carbs, fats, proteins, and vitamins to sleep better, and wake up feeling fresh.
 Eat a light dinner, but go for a heavy breakfast.
-Make sure to include veggies, fruits, and whole
+Make sure to include veggies, fruits, and whole grains in your diet.
+Avoid cigarettes and alcohol as they tend to disrupt sleep patterns.6

 5. Exercise Regularly